agkozak/zsh-z/README.md

 * Exit status codes increasingly make sense.
 * Completions work with options `-c`, `-r`, and `-t`.
 * If `~/foo` and `~/foob` are matches, `~/foo` is *not* the common root.
 Only a common parent directory can be a common root.
+* `z -x` and the new, recursive `z -xR` can take an argument so that you can remove directories other than `PWD` from the database.

 ## Migrating from Other Tools